Best Private-Party Auto Loans in 2025

 How to qualify for a private-party auto loan

-To qualify as a borrower for a private-party car loan, you typically need to meet a lender’s debt-to-income ratio and credit score requirements.
+To get a car loan for a private sale, you typically need to meet a lender’s debt-to-income ratio and credit score requirements.
 Before submitting an application, check your credit score and credit reports to see which lenders you may qualify with.

 While some lenders don’t provide their requirements upfront, you can check your potential eligibility by seeing if you prequalify for a car loan.
 This will allow you to see the potential APRs, terms and amounts a lender may be willing to offer.